Wz-ozk/DualityDS/README.md

 - Local and online multiplayer (LAN and Netplay)
 - Cheat codes and save states
 - Screen layout and placement editing
-- Dual-screen rendering and full system configuration
+- Rendering and full system configuration

 ## What DualityDS adds